FabioPlunser/SWE/Communication/BackendAPI/ForFrontend/README.md

 > Then it reports it's findings back to the Backend.
 > Only at this point can the Sensor Stations be displayed.
 >
-> This Endpoint only returns locked (and newly found) Sensor Stations.
+> This Endpoint only returns locked (or newly found) Sensor Stations.

 - Endpoint: /scan-for-sensor-stations
 - Methods: